requarks/wiki-docs/comments.md

 # Enable Comments

 The **Comments** feature must be enabled under **Administration > General** before you can start using comments.

+This toggle applies to all pages on the site.
+*A per-page option will be added in a future release.*

 # Modules